fzbowers/RecipeBox/README.md

 for a recipe by its name.
 Users can also create a shopping list.

 ## How to view our website
-First pull the RecipeBox repo.
+First clone the RecipeBox repo.
 In the RecipeBox directory, use the following commands:
 - source recipe_box/venv/bin/activate
 - python recipe_box/manage.py runserver
 - copy and paste the given server url to your browser